 Contributions in Ethnobiology

 Contributions in Ethnobiology follows APA, Seventh Edition (2020).
-We recommend authors consult the APA Style website and other locations, such as academic institutions and the Purdue OWL, when preparing their manuscripts.
+We recommend authors consult the APA Style website and other locations, such as the Purdue OWL and other academic institutions' resources, when preparing their manuscripts.

 While we ask authors to consult APA to prepare their manuscript, this document provides supplemental instructions for length, acknowledgements, names, measurements, dates, numbers, tables, and figures.